YuxuanLongBeyond/ML_Project_SEC/README.md

 To make sure that the software requirements are satisfied, under the top directory in the project, please run:
 `pip install -r requirements.txt`
 Please also make sure to run the scripts in Python3.
+It is suggested to run in GPU environment, nevertheless running in CPU environment is also allowed.

 ## A Quick Start
 To test our model, please first download the trained weights in: